Introduction

 Monitoring and reporting on the:

-- Time taken to grant a building warrant including providing verifier/applicant splits.
+- time taken to grant a building warrant including providing verifier/applicant splits.

-- Times taken to issue determined domestic and non-domestic building warrants.
+- times taken to issue determined domestic and non-domestic building warrants.

-- Weekly performance targets for each surveyor and their workloads.
+- weekly performance targets for each surveyor and their workloads.

-- Quarterly fee income and budgetary controls.
+- quarterly fee income and budgetary controls.
 This is ongoing.

-- Analysed results from National and Local Customer Surveys and used results to identify areas where improvements and changes to established practices could be made.
+- analysed results from National and Local Customer Surveys and used results to identify areas where improvements and changes to established practices could be made.
 This is ongoing.

-- Preparation for the implementation of eBuilding Standards including participation in carrying out testing of software and hardware.
+- preparation for the implementation of eBuilding Standards including participation in carrying out testing of software and hardware.
 Ensuring all staff were adequately trained in the processes.
 This is complete.

-- Amalgamation of paper and electronic building warrants through scanning of completed applications and installing on back office systems.
+- amalgamation of paper and electronic building warrants through scanning of completed applications and installing on back office systems.
 This is ongoing.

-In the next 12 months (2025/26) we will:
+In the next 12 months (2026 to 2027) we will:

 - Maintain our current levels of performance and continue to strive to identify areas of improvement and ensure these are implemented.
 (12 months)